weiss-gal/OnAirSign/README.md

 Using a few affordable components you can now build your own "On-Air" sign, which monitors your computer audio devices.
 The sign is a 8x32 dot matrix which tells everyone around if you are currently listening to something, someone is listening to you, or both.
+Once the software is running - everything is automatic, the "On-Air" sign will update automatically to reflect the current status of your microphone and speakers.

 Here is a picture of the prototype, don't worry - your one is going to be much nicer
 ![On Air Sign Prototype](docs/on_air_sign_prototype.jpg)